COVID-19 NICE Guidance - Adults and children with severe asthma

 - If the patient usually attends hospital to have biological treatments, think about if they ca be trained to self-administer, or could be treated at a community clinic or at home

 - Carry out routine monitoring of biological treatment remotely if possible

 - When patient start on a new biological treatment, balance the risks and benefits of treatment, and take into account service modifications

 - Start treatment even if you are not able to assess adherence to regular treatment in the usual way.
 For more information visit the full guidance

 - Inform patients, or their parent or carer, to continue using inhaled corticosteroids because stopping can increase the risk of asthma exacerbation.

-- Inform patients on maintenance corticosteroids, or their parent or carer to continue to take them at their perceived dose because stopping them can be harmful
+- Inform patients on maintenance oral corticosteroids, or their parent or carer to continue to take them at their perceived dose because stopping them can be harmful

-- Inform patients, or their parents or carer, that if they develop symptoms and signs of an asthma exacerbation, they should follow their personalise asthma action plan and start a course of corticosteroids if clinically indicated.
+- Inform patients, or their parents or carer, that if they develop symptoms and signs of an asthma exacerbation, they should follow their personalise asthma action plan and start a course of oral corticosteroids if clinically indicated.

 - Inform patients, or their parent or carer, to wash their hands and clean equipment such as face masks, mouth pieces, spacers and peak-flow meters regularly using a detergent (for example washing up liquid), or to follow the manufacturers cleaning instructions